 It isn’t supposed to be hidden away, yet so many of us have a hard time sharing our faith or inviting people to church.
-We’re worried about what people will think of us.
-We’re worried we don’t know enough.
-But are we genuinely worried about those things or are they excuses for not wanting to put ourselves out there?
+We say we’re worried about what people will think of us.
+We say we’re worried we don’t know enough.
+But are those just excuses for not wanting to put ourselves out there?
 Because we are more than willing to talk about our favorite places to eat or our favorite movies or our favorite sports teams.
-Even when you are a UCLA grad who grew up a huge Dodgers fan and happens to now live in the Bay Area.
-Even then we are still compelled to share the things we love because it’s part of who we are.
-Isn’t our faith part of who we are, too?
+We have no problem sharing those things that are important to us so why should our faith be any different?
 When I was serving at Roswell UMC in Atlanta, GA, there was a monthly street fair during the summer near our church, and if you’ve ever been to Georgia in the summer you know how hot it gets.
 So we would take part in the fair by handing out free cold bottled water to people passing by and we’d give out little cards inviting people to come to our church.
 One of our members quit the church because of it.
 I remember calling her on the phone when she transferred her membership to find out what happened.
 Maybe we had done something wrong without realizing it.
 Maybe someone said or did something to make her feel unwelcome or unappreciated.
 But when we talked, she told me it wasn’t anything we did to her.
 She just didn’t want to belong to a church that evangelized in public.
 Keep in mind this wasn’t a requirement for the church and about 99% of our members did not participate.
 It was just a handful of people who wanted to do something tangible to show the love of Christ to our neighborhood.
 The woman who left our church said she didn’t think it was right.
 I was really confused what wasn’t “right” about it so I asked her and she responded, “I just think faith is a personal thing.”
 And she’s right.
 I agree 100%.
 Faith is personal, not private.
 It is meant to be shared.
 It is a personal choice like raising your children, but how many self-help books on raising kids were you given when you had your first child?
 How many people felt free to share their own personal parenting philosophy?
 Just because something is personal doesn’t mean we can’t share our thoughts, opinions, and preferences with those we love.
 We trust they will understand it’s out of love we share those things and in turn listen to them when they share with us.
 Our faith, like a fine wine, a good meal, or wonderful music, is made all the better when others experience it with us, so why not tell people about it?
 How will people know the difference Christ can make in their life if we aren’t willing to share it with others?

 The challenge is not whether we should share our faith but finding our unique voice to do so.